gdos/TerminalApps/README.md

 ===============================================================
 ## Introduction
-TerminalApps contains F.O.S.S. puzzle games that can be run on any terminal in any OS that has a gnat compiler.
+TerminalApps contains F.O.S.S. puzzle games that can be run on any terminal in any OS that has a gnat Ada compiler.

 There are now 5 apps:  seven, a2z, rush, bslid, sokoban.